Cars Brands that start with B

 Bugatti Logo

-French car brand Bugatti Automobiles S.A.S. was founded by the Italian Ettore Bugatti in 1909 in Molsheim, Alsace, France.
+French automobile brand Bugatti Automobiles S.A.S. was founded by Italian Ettore Bugatti in 1909 in Mollsheim (Alsace, France).
 The company produces passenger cars in the luxury category.
-In 1910, the racing Bugatti Type 13 appeared, based on which the models 15, 17, 22, 23 are produced.
-In 1923 the Bugatti Type 32 “Tank” was released.
-In 1924, the brand also produced the most successful racing car, the Bugatti Type 35.
-In 1963, the brand acquired Hispano-Suiza.
-In 1987 Romano Artioli revives the company under the name Bugatti Automobili S.p.a in Campogalliano, Italy.
+In 1910, the racing Bugatti Type 13 appeared, on the basis of which models 15, 17, 22, and 23 were produced.
+In 1923, the Bugatti Type 32 “Tank” was released.
+In 1924, the brand produced the most successful racing car – Bugatti Type 35.
+In 1963, the brand acquired the company Hispano-Suiza.
+In 1987, Romano Artioli revived the company under the name Bugatti Automobili S.p.a. in Campogalliano, Italy.

 Buire